roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-18 ****** byCathartico© It was Wednesday night and Vanessa was working her shift in the 'Red Rose Club'.
+It was Wednesday night and Vanessa was working her shift in the 'Red Rose Club'.
 It was a good night and she was in full slut-mode.
 Her latest john was just leaving after giving her an extra tip for her exceptional service.
 The flame-haired beauty stood at the bar with a smile across her face while she took a short break sipping on a glass of water.

  When her eyes fell onto the clock, her smile turned into a sour expression.
 She hastily grabbed a bottle of beer and a cigar from behind the counter before she tottered to the backdoor in her pink platform ankle boots.